Keynote Speaker: Esterbrook Longmaid III

 Stream A Trusting the science

+We have vaccines, but resistance remains.
+Distrust is grounded in pre-pandemic controversies, over GMO, fracking, pesticide use and vaping.
+Easy internet access to information, fake news, misinformation and disinformation has devalued expertise.
+We have seen the Dunning Kruger effect in presidents, and fierce debates about quarantine, lockdown, economies and priorities in government.
+Regaining our collective health is now complicated by perceptions of vaccine safety, and questions about corporate ownership and intent.
 Covid-19 has generated an infodemic of doubt, misinformation, myth and conspiracy.
-Yet distrust of the traditional authorities reflects not just internet misinformation and personal bias.
-It is an effect of the long-standing failure of players such as big pharma and agrobusiness to act in the public interest, and their proven history of deception and partisanship.
-The public now views government spokespeople, think tanks, talking heads, policy wonks and experts as politicised and manipulative.
-They see research coopted by corporations for financial gain.
-Science seems like another battleground in the race for power and profit.
-Thus public and rental labs using open source bio-engineering equipment proliferate, as citizen scientists, biohackers, wetware hackers, biopunks, DIY gene editors, and the DIYbio movement are taking science into their own hands.
-Was this moment inevitable?
-As the practice of science goes public, how can we separate elements of science from human experiences like aspiration, dreams, questions, fantasies and insights?
-Should the practice of science be regulated?
+Distrust of authorities reflects the failure of big pharma and governments to act in the public interest, their history of deception, and inadequate spokespeople, think tanks, talking heads, policy wonks and experts.
+Research seems co-opted by corporations for financial gain and governments for persuasion.
+Science appears like just another battleground for power and profit.
+Thus, rental labs using open source bio-engineering equipment proliferate, as citizen scientists, biohackers, wetware hackers, biopunks, and DIY gene editors take science into their own hands.
+As the practice of science goes public, can we separate it from our aspiration, dreams, questions, fantasies and insights?
 Can we reformulate integrity, accountability, ownership and equity for the 21st century?

 Stream C Biosecurity

 The pandemic has highlighted concerns with biosafety and biosecurity.
 Viruses evolve.
 They are also engineered.
-Regardless of the role of the Wuhan Biosafety Lab in this pandemic, its safety record, and the late policy response of the Chinese government to regulating biosecurity on a national level underlines the same containment concerns for other countries with upper-level biosafety labs.
-Wuhan scientists had their safety training in a Texas Level-4 lab known for its own history of safety problems.
+Regardless of the role of the Wuhan Biosafety Lab in this pandemic, its safety record, and the response of the Chinese government to investigation, regulating biosecurity on a national level underlines the same containment concerns for other countries with upper-level biosafety labs.
 Going forward, ensuring containment is crucial to the viability of the research needed to manage serious pathogens.
 Potential challenges include risk assessment, the accidental escape of existing toxins or pathogens, the weaponisation of pathogens engineered for gains-of-function, bioterrorism, environmental damage, effective control of the global movement of biological agents, management of how this knowledge is shared, global communication instead of secrecy, limiting military applications, and the lack of any effective international regulatory framework.
 We welcome papers on any element of these issues.

 Stream D Data analytics